nagashree-angadi/Natural-Language-to-SQL/README.md

 pip install -r requirements.txt
 ```

-Additional Requirements for Bert:

-pip install bert-embedding
-If you want to run on GPU machine, please install `mxnet-cu92`.
-pip install mxnet-cu92

 ## Extract the bert embedding for training.
 Run the following command to process the pretrained glove embedding for training the word embedding:
 ```bash